 4. Laundry detergent

-Who knew laundry detergent went bad?
+Who knew liquid laundry detergent went bad?
 An opened bottle of Tide, Gain, All, or other detergent starts to lose its effectiveness after six months, according to Mary Marlowe Leverette, About.com’s laundry expert.
 Unopened, it’s good for about nine months to a year.
 Bleach lasts about six months after the bottle is opened — after that, you basically have a bottle of useless liquid.

 For families who wash multiple loads per day, buying massive containers of detergent is a good deal.
-But smaller households will save more, waste less, and have cleaner clothes if they buy smaller containers of detergent using coupons, or when such items go on sale at other retailers.
+But smaller households will save more, waste less, and have cleaner clothes if they buy smaller containers of detergent using coupons or when such items go on sale at other retailers.

 5. Toothpaste, lotion, shampoo, and other personal care products

-Buying smaller sizes is a smart money move since beauty products start to break down once opened.
+Buying smaller sizes is a smart money move because beauty products start to break down once opened.
 “Unopened, well-formulated cosmetics can remain stable for a couple of years at room temperature,” Ni’Kita Wilson, a cosmetic chemist at Cosmetech Laboratories, told Good Housekeeping.
 “But the clock starts once you bring a product home and open it.
 When air hits the formula, certain ingredients start to oxidize and degrade.”

 Unless you’re in immediate need of a beach read, skip the piles of books displayed at Costco.
 Warehouse stores aren’t going to stock the same variety of titles as your local indie bookstore — you’ll mostly find bestsellers the store knows it can sell quickly, according to Today.
 Amazon usually has better prices on new releases, independent bookstores have a better selection of lesser-known authors, and used bookstores and thrift stores are the place to go for older titles.
-Or there’s always the public library, which has plenty of books available for the best price — free.
+Or there’s always the public library, which has plenty of books available for the best price: free.

 7. Certain condiments